 Where can employees be trained?

 The safety and competence of your employees is crucial for smooth operations and compliance with legal regulations.
-A key measure here is training.
-But where can you get your staff professional training?
-Below you will find an overview of the different options for training your employees on different topics.
+Training is a key measure in this regard.
+But where can you get professional training for your staff?
+Below you'll find an overview of the various options for training your employees on various topics.

 Some larger companies conduct training internally.
-In most cases, experienced employees or managers with the appropriate qualifications and knowledge are assigned to carry out the training.
+Experienced employees or managers with appropriate qualifications and knowledge are usually assigned to conduct the training.

 External training providers

 External training providers, such as SYSTEM LIFT partners, offer instruction and training on various topics through the SYSTEM-CARD training program.
-This option is useful if the company does not have the necessary resources or knowledge.
-External providers often also bring a fresh perspective and up-to-date knowledge.
+This option is useful when the company lacks the necessary resources or expertise.
+External providers often bring a fresh perspective and up-to-date knowledge.

-In times of digitalization, some providers also offer e-learning courses.
-These are flexible and can often be carried out regardless of time and location.
-They are particularly suitable for theoretical content and can be used to test the knowledge learned through tests and quizzes.
+In the age of digitalization, some providers also offer e-learning courses.
+These are flexible and can often be completed anytime and anywhere.
+They are particularly suitable for theoretical content and can be used to test acquired knowledge through tests and quizzes.

 Professional associations and chambers of commerce often also offer instruction and training courses.
-These are usually very practice-oriented and also cover legal and regulatory aspects.
+These are generally very practice-oriented and also cover legal and regulatory aspects.

 When it comes to specific machines or equipment, manufacturers or suppliers often offer training courses.
-These are particularly practical and address the specific properties and operation of the respective devices.
+These are particularly practical and address the specific features and operation of the respective equipment.

 Conclusion: Instruction and instruction are easy to distinguish

-Proper training and instruction of your employees is an essential step to both meet legal requirements and ensure safety and efficiency in the workplace.
-While training covers a wide range of safety policies and work procedures, induction focuses on the specific handling of machinery and equipment during handover.
+Proper training and instruction of your employees is an essential step to both comply with legal requirements and ensure safety and efficiency in the workplace.
+While training covers a broad spectrum of safety policies and work procedures, induction focuses on the specific handling of machinery and equipment during handover.

-BIBERGER is your reliable partner when it comes to training for work platforms, industrial trucks and instructions for crane operators.
-With our expertise, we support you in training your employees professionally and ensuring safe and legally compliant operations.
+BIBERGER is your reliable partner when it comes to training for work platforms, industrial trucks, and crane operator training.
+With our expertise, we support you in professionally training your employees and ensuring safe and legally compliant operations.

 Share: